wp-plugins/adminer/readme.txt

 1. Upload the file to your plugin-directory, default is `/wp-content/plugins/`
 1. Activate the plugin through the 'Plugins' menu in WordPress or alternative Network Activation
 1. Menu `Tools` -> `Adminer`
-1. Klick button `Start Adminer` for view the database
+1. Click button `Start Adminer` for view the database

 If you use the plugins outside the wp-root or other one install, then you must define the absolute path to `wp-load.php` in the install root of WordPress in the `config.php` inside the plugin folder of Adminer.